Article 14 of the Constitution of Singapore: Restrictions on freedom of speech and assembly

 The Government has power to limit the circulation of local and foreign media in Singapore under the Broadcasting Act and the Newspaper and Printing Presses Act ("NPPA").
 These Acts can be considered as imposing restrictions on free speech based on public order.
 For instance, the Broadcasting (Class Licence) Notification, made under section 9 of the Broadcasting Act, makes it mandatory for an Internet content provider to register with the Media Development Authority (MDA) if it is, or if the Authority thinks that it is, an individual providing any programme about or a body of persons engaged in the "propagation, promotion or discussion of political or religious issues relating to Singapore, on the World Wide Web through the Internet".
-The MDA can fine a licensee, or suspend or cancel its licence, if it has breached the terms of its licence, any relevant code of practice issued by the Authority, any provisions of the Broadcasting Act, or any direction issued by the Authority or the Minister for Information, Communications and the Arts.
+The MDA can fine a licencee, or suspend or cancel its licence, if it has breached the terms of its licence, any relevant code of practice issued by the Authority, any provisions of the Broadcasting Act, or any direction issued by the Authority or the Minister for Information, Communications and the Arts.
 In addition, it is an offence to provide a broadcasting service without a licence, and a convicted person is liable to a fine of up to S$200,000, jail of up to three years, or both.
 If the offence continues after conviction, a further fine of up to $10,000 per day may be imposed.